rustkas/rustkas.github.io/index.md

 Creation of new documents, reports, modernization of existing 1C 8.0 Support of 50 branches across Russia
 Writing of the documentation

+#### The network of supermarkets "Syestnoy" 03/02 to 03/06
+(retail)
+Head of technical department, System administrator, Accountant Development and installation of LAN,
+Setting up the trading equipment of a modern supermarket (scales, cash registers, trading programs).
+Carrying out repair work of commercial equipment Training
+Input of primary accounting documentation
+Development of software according to task
+Achievements:
+Participation in the creation of a supermarket chain from scratch.